-The College has a university center, housing Siena Heights University.
+Siena Heights University and Spring Arbor University teach classes at MCCC.
 SHU has an office on the College's main campus and uses college classrooms and labs to offer classes at the junior and senior level for bachelor's degree programs.
+SAU has offices at the Whitman Center and uses college classrooms and labs at the Whitman Center to offer classes.